hr1shabh/blogs_ROR_server/README.md

 # README

-Completed all features of level 1, level 2, level 3 and level 4 (Except the algorithm to disctribute) and level 5 (Except Revision History).
+Completed all features of level 1, level 2, level 3, level 4 (Except the algorithm to disctribute) and level 5 (Except Revision History).

 ## FOR LEVEL 4: